ErpNetDocs/tech/modules/general/products/product-groups/index.md

 - Product Name Mask – specifies a mask for the name of the products created in the group or the sub-group.
 The function allows creation of more accurate names that follow a certain pattern.

-Product Groups can also contain other important settings such as 'Product Group Required Properties', 'Principal Recipes', 'Product Supply', etc.
+Product Groups could also contain other important settings, such as 'Product Group Required Properties', 'Principal Recipes', 'Product Supply', etc.